ChristianGoueguel/HotellingEllipse/README.md

 <!-- badges: end -->

 The HotellingEllipse package computes the Hotelling’s T<sup>2</sup>
-Statistic and provides the confidence ellipse semi-axes parameters for a bivariate scatter plot, at 95% and 99% confidence levels.
+Statistic and provides the values of the confidence ellipse semi-minor semi-major axes for a bivariate scatterplot, at 95% and 99% confidence levels.

 ## Installation